 Sure, you might think the landlord won’t find out, but that’s a risky strategy to take.
 Any guests staying longer than the permitted amount of time would break the tenancy agreement and potentially leave you in a vulnerable situation.

-London’s in-demand rental scene can often feel like the agents and landlords hold all the cards.
+Manchester or London’s in-demand rental scene can often feel like the agents and landlords hold all the cards.
 That’s not the case, however.
 The tenant has power and rights.

 You’re going to be the one living in the home, and no one is doing you any favours - it’s a service.
 And as a service, you deserve a high-end experience as a customer, whether you’re the customer to the agent or the landlord.